 When George Washington famously visited Newport in 1790, Moses Seixas, a leader in the Touro Synagogue sent him a letter.
 In it, he thanked God for allowing him to create a nation that did not tolerate bigotry.

-Washington’s reply, carried a strong statement in support of extending religious freedoms to non-Christians.
+Washington’s reply carried a strong statement in support of extending religious freedoms to non-Christians.
 The government of the United States ‘gives to bigotry no sanction,’ Washington replied.
-The letter is recited annually at the synagogue.
+The congregation recites the letter annually at the synagogue.

 Touro Synagogue in Modern Times